sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/migrate.md

 Sourcegraph's user data can be migrated from the single Docker image (`sourcegraph/server`) to the Docker Compose deployment by dumping and restoring the Postgres database.

 ## Notes

 ### Version requirements

-* This migration can only be done with Sourcegraph `3.12.7` and above (e.g. `sourcegraph/server:3.12.7` and [v3.12.7 (FILL IN RELEASE HERE) Docker Compose](TODO) ).
+* This migration can only be done with Sourcegraph `3.13.0` and above (e.g. `sourcegraph/server:3.13.0` and [v3.13.0 (FILL IN RELEASE HERE) Docker Compose](TODO) ).
-* The single Docker image version **must** match the version Sourcegraph Docker Compose deployment that you're migrating your data to.
-If you're running a version of Sourcegraph server that's older than the Docker Compose deployment, you **must** upgrade to a newer `sourcegraph/server` version before continuing.

-Sourcegraph's user data can only be transferred between deployments that are running the same Sourcegraph verion (e.g. `sourcegraph/server:3.12.7` can only transfer its data to `v3.12.7` of the Docker Compose definition).
-If you
+* Sourcegraph's user data can only be transferred between deployments that are running the same Sourcegraph verion (e.g. `sourcegraph/server:3.13.0` can only transfer its data to `v3.13.0` of the Docker Compose definition).
+If you're running a version of Sourcegraph server that's older than the Docker Compose deployment version, you **must** upgrade to a newer `sourcegraph/server` version before continuing.

-The `sourcegraph/server` image that that you're migrating from **must** match the Docker Compose version that you're upgrading to.
-If you're running an older `sourcegraph/server` version.

 ### Storage Location